thompsonsed/pycoalescence/docs/necsim/file_necsim_DataPoint.h.rst

 Samuel Thompson
 30/08/2016
-BSD-3 Licence.
+MIT Licence.
 This class is only used during simulation runs and is not outputted to a database.
 A :ref:`template_class_Row` of :ref:`class_DataPoint` objects is utilised by the main :ref:`class_Tree` objects.